jeanbaptiste/textilo/README.md

 # textilo
 free hardware electronic textile platform ( based on NE555 ) -- All code in GPLv2 & content in Creative Commons CC0 & CC-BY-SA 4.0.
+Copyleft Collectif 0R.

 ## 10 steps to assemble a textilo soft electronic board